Perception Games and Privacy: Perception and Privacy

 \subsection{Privacy and social welfare}

 One common argument made against pro-privacy legislation is that it is detrimental to social welfare \citep[see][]{posner1981economics}.
-Concealing criminal records will lead to an inferior match in the labor market, and confidentiality of debtors' information will distort the credit market and lead to inefficient interest rates and risky loans.
-Underlying these observations is the fact that privacy concerns as an intrinsic component of one's utility, and hence as a component of social welfare, have been ignored.
-Perhaps if these concerns would be accounted for correctly then the conclusion would be that the material welfare decrease due to such privacy legislation is a worthwhile sacrifice for the benefit of privacy.
+Two examples \citeauthor{posner1981economics} discusses are that concealing criminal records will lead to an inferior match in the labor market, and that confidentiality of debtors' information will distort the credit market and lead to inefficient interest rates and risky loans.
+In these examples, privacy concerns as an intrinsic component of one's utility, and hence as a component of social welfare, have been ignored.
+Perhaps if these concerns would be accounted for then the conclusion would be that the material welfare decrease due to such privacy legislation is a worthwhile sacrifice for the benefit of privacy.

 More precisely, suppose one can split total welfare into welfare from actions and welfare from privacy.
-Suppose also that the effect of privacy legislation is that actions are not observed, and so perceptions are fixed at the optimal $\beta$ (that is, optimal when types have upper privacy concerns).
-The argument made by \cite{posner1981economics} and others is that privacy legislation reduces welfare, but really what is meant is that it reduces welfare from actions.
+Suppose also that the effect of privacy legislation is that actions are not observed, and so perceptions are fixed at the optimal $\beta$ (that is, optimal when types are anonymity-seeking).
+The argument made by \cite{posner1981economics} and others is that privacy legislation reduces welfare from actions.
 However, privacy legislation may increase total welfare if welfare from privacy makes up the lost welfare from actions.

 Our model suggests that privacy legislation may also increase total welfare by increasing welfare from actions.
 Recall that in some of the equilibria in Example \ref{Example1revisited} types pool and so one type takes an inferior action when actions are observed.
 Consider the same example with privacy regulation ensuring that no one can see the blog that the player reads.
 Clearly, each type would then read his optimal blog.
 So here, privacy legislation would lead to higher welfare from actions, and leave welfare from privacy unchanged (since types pool their actions when observed).